 The School of Communication at The Ohio State University offers a unique graduate program for studying the underlying mechanisms and theoretical explanations for communication phenomena.

 We encourage our students to become their own scholars, finding their place in the larger study of communication processes and effects by working with multiple faculty across specializations and using multiple methods.
+Please see Graduate Students Research Report for recent work by our students.
 This approach to graduate training is the way of the future, we believe, and will best prepare students to face the integrated communication landscape of the 21st century.